 2021’s Intergovernmental Panel on Climate Change (IPCC) Report reinforced and accentuated the challenge we face and the urgency that is necessary concerning the climate crisis.
-Over the last nine years, the Net Zero Conference has brought together those who understand it takes all of us to overcome climate change.
+Over the last ten years, the Net Zero Conference has brought together those who understand it takes all of us to overcome climate change.
 This year’s focus areas are:

 Carbon + Climate + Equity + ESG + Net Zero + Resilience